SEPT4

-Septin-4 is a protein that in humans is encoded by the SEPT4 gene.
+Septin-4 is a protein that in humans is encoded by the SEPTIN4 gene (previously SEPT4).

 Function

 This gene is a member of the septin gene family of nucleotide binding proteins, originally described in yeast as cell division cycle regulatory proteins.
 Septins are highly conserved in yeast, Drosophila, and mouse and appear to regulate cytoskeletal organization.
 The protein encoded by this gene is thought to be part of a complex involved in cytokinesis.
 Alternatively spliced variants which encode different protein isoforms have been described; however, not all variants have been fully characterized.